 How much weight could you lose on the Noom diet plan?

 "Again, this is down to how much you want to lose and what your target weight is," says Honey.
 "However, we do know that in a study published in the BMJ, 60% of Noom users lost more than 5% of their body weight!
-In a follow-up study published in the Journal of Medical Internet Research, Noom showed a 6% average weight loss among users at 65 weeks – showcasing sustainable weight-loss.
-As a psychologist, I know that evidence based behavioural change methods are absolutely key."
+In a follow-up study published in the Journal of Medical Internet Research, Noom showed a 6% average weight loss among users at 65 weeks – showcasing sustainable weight loss.
+As a psychologist, I know that evidence-based behavioral change methods are absolutely key."

 Want to sign up?
-It's easy, just head to the website.
-"Noom offers a 14-day trial to new users for as little as £1," says Honey.
-"This gives you immediate access to a personalised plan and weight-loss programme."
+It's easy, just head to the website or download the app on your phone.
+"Noom offers a 14-day trial to new users," says Honey.
+"This gives you immediate access to a personalized plan and weight-loss program."

 By Laura Harman •